-During a cut, the KNK stopped and went into the Pause mode.
+During a cut, the KNK stopped and light is flashing on the Keypad Panel.

 The blade is trying to reach a point outside of the available cutting width.
-Turn off the cutter and click on Cancel.
+Turn off the cutter, unplug the USB cable, and click on Cancel.
 Answer "Yes" to quit.
-Then turn the cutter back on.
+Then re-plug the cable, turn the cutter back on.
 Set your origin closer to the far right limit so that you have the full cutting range width available.